theman-oj10/CareerSync/docs/DeveloperGuide.md

 ### Edit feature
 The `edit` feature allows users to modify the details of an existing internship entry.
 This method takes in the index of the internship, the fields to be edited and the value of the fields as arguments.
 This method then updates all the fields given.
 All fields except for `TaskList` are modifiable.
-To modify `TaskList`, the commands `addTask` and `deleteTask` should be used.
+To modify `TaskList`, the commands `addtask` and `deletetask` should be used.

 Here is a step-by-step example of how the `edit` command might be executed:

-Step 1.
-The user inputs the `edit` command.<br>
+1. The user inputs the `edit` command, passing in the relevant arguments.<br>
-Step 2.
-The `InternshipDataParser` parses the command and creates a new `InternshipEditCommandParser` object.<br>
+2. `InternshipDataParser` parses the command and creates a new `InternshipEditCommandParser` object.<br>
-Step 3.
-The `InternshipEditCommandParser` then calls the ArgumentTokenizer#tokenize to extract the index and the fields to be edited.<br>
+3. The `InternshipEditCommandParser` then calls ArgumentTokenizer#tokenize to extract the index and the fields to be edited.<br>
 If there are no prefixes, no index, invalid index or duplicate prefixes, a ParseException will be thrown.<br>
-Step 4.
-The `InternshipEditCommandParser` then creates a new `InternshipEditCommand` object with the extracted details.<br>
+4. The `InternshipEditCommandParser` then creates a new `InternshipEditCommand` object with the extracted details.<br>
-If the index is larger than the number of internships displayed, a CommandException will be thrown.<br>
-Step 5.
-The `InternshipEditCommand` then checks if either none of the fields have changed using `Internship::isSameInternship`, or the resulting internship already exists using `InternshipModel::hasInternship`.<br>
+5. The `InternshipEditCommand`'s execute() method is called, checking if the edited internship already exists with `Internship::isSameInternship` and `InternshipModel::hasInternship`.<br>
-If either are true, a CommandException will be thrown.<br>
+A CommandException will be thrown in the event of duplicate internships.<br>
-Step 6.
-The old internship object is replaced with the new internship object using `InternshipModel::setInternship` .<br>
+6. The old internship object is replaced with the new internship object using `InternshipModel::setInternship` .<br>
-Step 7. `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` is then called to update the internship displayed on the `UI`.<br>
+7. `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` is then called to update the internship displayed on the `UI`.<br>
 All internships will be shown on the `UI`.
-If a `find` command is used, all hidden internships will be shown.<br>

 #### Design Considerations
 In v1.2, the `edit` command initially allows users to edit all fields of an internship entry.
 In v1.3, with the addition of